 This can be a bit time-consuming but is easy to do.
 These valves should be turned completely off and completely open, looking for leaks as you open and close them.
 Ideally, shut-off and isolation valves should be exercised several times a year but at least do it in the spring.
 This ensures valves will work as designed when needed.
 It also helps clear any mineral build up in the valves.

-Check for leaks in common areas
+Check for water leaks in common areas

 Make sure toilet cisterns are not leaking, and sink traps are clear.
 If you have a community room with a kitchen, take a look at all taps and make sure drains are draining smoothly.
 Check ceiling tiles in hallways and other common areas looking for water spots and other signs of leaks.